 You can advertise your LMS products in this phase through videos, articles, reports, case studies, and evaluations.
-Be sure to have the right call-to-actions (CTAs) in place.
+Be sure to have the right call-to-actions (CTAs) and LMS repoting tools in place.
 By making things difficult, you can easily deter potential buyers.
 Once they’ve made a decision, they should be easily able to learn more about an LMS, take demos, and make the final purchase.

 During different phases of the buyer’s journey, many prospects will end up subscribing to emails.
 These are highly qualified prospects that can soon become your loyal customers if you know how to employ email marketing.
 Some marketers tend to underestimate the impact of email marketing, thinking that people don’t normally read emails.
 There’s always a reason when a site visitor subscribes to emails.
 Moreover, when you send out thousands of emails to your leads, even if 2 or 3 of them convert, you’re right on track.

 Again, you’ll need to divide your subscribers into three segments or phases.
 Instead of sending out a standard advertising email to your entire email list, create separate emails for each segment, providing them with content that works well for them.
 Just as you’d do in content marketing, you should only promote your LMS products to subscribers in the final phase of the buyer journey.